gregecmaregec/gregecmaregec.github.io/_pages/philosophy.md

 Only when you understand there is no free will, <br>
 through both deep meditation and exploration of the scientific method and analysis of its results,<br>
-only then can you notice your emotions arising from the darkness and willfully begin to steer them.<br>
+only then can you notice your thoughts arising from the darkness,<br>
+and willfully begin to steer them.<br>

 Only when you realize with absolute certainty that there is no free will; <br>
 that humans are but a biological algorithm for processing data,<br>